Photography in the HR Giger Museum Bar | Tips for travelers

 Are you planning a visit to the HR Giger Museum Bar in Gruyères, Switzerland?
 Are you a fan of HR Giger’s work?
 Are you interested in taking pictures inside the Bar?
 Then this article may be of interest to you!
 Here are some tips and advice on visiting and photographing this amazing and unique place!

-For somebody who has no idea about the Giger bar or even don’t know anything about HR Giger, here’s for you (although I believe that if you are reading this article you might be familiar with it him): The Giger bar was created by Hans Ruedi Giger, a Swiss painter, whose style linked humans and machines together in a cold ‘biomechanical’ relationship and was adapted for many forms of media, including record albums, furniture, tattoos and sculpture.
-He’s best know for designing the creature of the movie Alien directed by Ridley Scott in 1979.
-There are two Giger bars, the first, the HR Giger bar in Chur, opened in 1992, and the second, the HR Giger museum bar, located at Château St. Germain, Gruyères, Switzerland, opened in 2003.
-HR Giger himself supervised the construction of this bar by including the lines of its biomechanical style as shown in the Alien films.
+For somebody who has never heard of the HR Giger Museum Bar or doesn’t even know anything about HR Giger, this is for you (although if you are reading this article, you might already be familiar with him).
+The HR Giger Museum Bar was created by Hans Ruedi Giger, a Swiss painter, whose style linked humans and machines in a cold ‘biomechanical’ relationship and was adapted for many forms of media, including record albums, furniture, tattoos and sculpture.
+He is best known for designing the creature of the movie ‘Alien’, directed by Ridley Scott in 1979.
+There are two Giger Bars and both are in Switzerland: the first, in Chur, opened in 1992, and the second, the HR Giger Museum Bar, located in Château St. Germain, Gruyères, Switzerland, opened in 2003.
+HR Giger himself supervised the construction of this Bar by including many elements of his biomechanical style shown in the ‘Alien’ films.

-Visiting the HR Giger museum bar
+Visiting the HR Giger Museum Bar

-HR Giger bar photography
+HR Giger Bar photography